 There is an excellent audioguide included with admission and you can also join offered guided tours at the castle.
 Note that the castle can get very busy, especially in the summer, so try to arrive at opening time or alternatively you may want to visit in the afternoon.

 To get here you need to take a train out of London.
 You cannot use an Oyster Card and will need to buy a rail ticket.
-However, if you have a London Pass, travel to Windsor Castle is free if you follow the instructions.
+Windsor Castle tickets can also be purchased here.

 Option 2: Hampton Court Palace